We can’t change the lives of girls without YOU!

 Want to feel more confident in the great outdoors?
 We can help!
 Check out our upcoming outdoor workshops and select one that works for you.

-• Basic Overnights (formerly called Indoor Overnight) - Required for activity
+• Basic Overnights (formerly called Indoor Overnight) -

 Does your troop want to go on an overnight for the first time, either inside or close to home?
 Complete this Online Learning Module.
 It's a great course to take three months before your overnight!
 (Pre-requisite: Day Trip Planning)